TomHarrop/ird-5acc-paper/ms/results.md

 In cluster 3, L~2~FCs are higher in African species than in Asian species, meaning that the genes are more highly expressed in DM stages in African species.
 Genes in cluster 6 have the opposite pattern, with higher L~2~FCs in Asian species compared to African species.
 Cluster 3 contained *LAX1* and *ABERRANT PANICLE ORGANIZATION 2* (*FLO-LFY HOMOLOG OF RICE*, *AP02*/*RFL*), which are involved in axillary meristem establishment and outgrowth and promotion of indeterminate meristematic activity in rice respectively [@komatsuLAX1FRIZZYPANICLE2001; @ikeda-kawakatsuABERRANTPANICLEORGANIZATION2012].
-Their higher expression at the DM stage in panicles from both wild and domsticated African accessions could be associated with a reduced number of spikelets.
+Their higher expression at the DM stage in panicles from both wild and domesticated African accessions could be associated with a reduced number of spikelets.

 Clusters 1, 2 and 5 correlated with the main principal component (PC1) in the phenotyping data, which separates wild and domesticated species independent of continent.
 Clusters 1 and 5 are also positively correlated with spikelet number and secondary branch number, whereas cluster 2 is negatively correlated.